fquer/Rocket-League-New-Friend-Notificator/README.md

 # Usage

-Friend list button needs to be showing on your screen like this.
+Friend list button needs to be showing on your screen like this and keep it closed.

 Run script.